-The State contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
+- The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services. - O The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
 Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
-Contracts with these health plans are on file at the State Medicaid agency.
+Contracts with these health plans are on file at the state Medicaid agency.

-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of \$1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

-$\bigcirc$ This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
-Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepai id ambulatory health plan (PAHP).
-The §1915(b) waiver specifies the types of health plans that are us sed and how payments to these plans are made.
+O This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
+Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
+The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.

-This waiver is a part of a concurrent 1115/1915(c) waiver.
+- This waiver is a part of a concurrent ?1115/?1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
-The 1115 waiver specifies the types of health plans that are used and how payments to these plans are made.
+The ?1115 waiver specifies the types of health plans that are used and how payments to these plans are made. - If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.